There is a vast collection of available resources for learning GR. These are some that I have found the most helpful.

 All though the title and front cover speak to the contrary, this is actually a serious book that does a good job at explaining things in a more condensed form than Carrol.
 Think of as ‘Carrol Lite’.

-You can’t go wrong with this book, although the more modern Carrol is better IMO.
+A classic for a reason - can’t go wrong with Wald, although the more modern Carrol is a touch better IMO.

 The classic GR bible.
 For learning GR, Carrol is better, but this is still a great resource and by virtue of being such a massive text, contains some topics excluded from Carrol (e.g. geometric optics in curved spacetime).

-In addition to the above books, there are also some very good GR notes freely availbale on the web, easily found with Google.
+In addition to the above books, there are also some very good GR notes freely available on the web, easily found with Google.
 Some of the best are,